 The first excursion for vacation in Puerto Plata was a full day Outback Safari by Outback Adventures; given a Certificate of Excellence on Trip Advisor.
 The tour included a ride to the Puerto Plata’s countryside, visiting a middle-class Dominican home, backyard plantation, a Dominican primary school, lunch and recreational time at the beach and river.
-There was also unlimited rum, soft drinks and water, taking advantage of the water and soft drinks since feeling sick after leaving the resort.
+There was also unlimited rum, soft drinks, and water, taking advantage of the water and soft drinks since feeling sick after leaving the resort.

 Description and view of the Dominican home reminded me much like a typical middle-class Caribbean house; small living and dining room with one or two bedrooms housing 5-6 people with a separate shower and bathroom outside.
 Behind the house, we explored the plantation and had the ability to taste the coffee and chocolate harvested on site.

 There were a bunch of kids in the house yard for it being late morning/early afternoon and I wondered if they went to school.
 The tour guide explained that some children don’t have the opportunity because uniform and book expenses are too much.
 Our second stop was to a K-8 grade school with classes held in two segments: 8AM-12PM and 1-4PM.
-We walked into a class with the chalkboard split in half to teach 7th and 8th grade students, slightly similar to my own 6th grade class shared with 8-10 5th graders.
+We walked into a class with the chalkboard split in half to teach 7th and 8th-grade students, slightly similar to my own 6th-grade class shared with 8-10 5th graders.

 Lunch included fried chicken, white rice and a pinto bean sauce with optional salad and fruit; reminding me of the food served at the Dominican restaurant by my house.
 After eating, we were given the opportunity to purchase the chocolate and coffee packaged at the plantation, liquor, wine, mamajuana, art and handmade jewelry in the “Rum Shack”.

 We spent some recreational time at a local river and the beach.
 There was an option to take a dip in the river, but I didn’t want to take the chance with my intermediate swimming skills.
-I did plunge in the open sea at the beach.
+I did plunge into the open sea at the beach.
 (I was NOT coming to DR and not go in the water).
-The tour included boogie boards for everyone to ride the waves; for my first time, it was exceptionally fun.
+The tour with Outback Adventures included boogie boards for everyone to ride the waves; for my first time, it was exceptionally fun.
 I even forgot I was feeling sick just a few hours before.

 The overall day was fun.
 Our tour guide Jr was funny and very sweet.
 (After seeing that I wasn’t feeling well, he grabbed a mini lime from the backyard plantation to aide in settling my stomach).
 I only wish more animals were involved to live up to the name “outback safari”, but I still had a good time.
 It was also kid friendly.
 In between stops, we were given mini history lessons about the island, animals and “wild” plantation.
 Our driver, Jose even got out of the truck to cut a piece of sugar cane for us to taste.